-During the 2011 November-December campaign at Byro South, 2 Reverse Circulation holes were completed for 400m at the Whistle Jack ore body.
-This was the first time this body had been drilled.
-Holes AHRC0065 and AHRC0066 followed up on high definition aeromagnetic anomalies, surface outcrop mapping and positive rock chip sampling assays previously reported from surface sampling, (best result MBRC272 42.31% Fe).
-Drill hole AHRC0065 was ended in ore intersecting 68m of ore.
-The hole was terminated due to time constraints and will be continued at a later date.
+At the Whistle Jack ore body, there have been 2 Reverse Circulation holes completed for 400m.
+Drill holes AHRC0065 and AHRC0066 followed up on high definition aeromagnetic anomalies, surface outcrop mapping and positive rock chip sampling assays previously reported from surface sampling, (best result MBRC272 42.31% Fe).

+Drill hole AHRC0066 intersected 22m @ 36.32% Fe from 86m depth.
+AHRC0065 ended in ore intersecting 68m @ 36.46% Fe from 132m down hole.
+The hole was terminated due to time and program constraints and will be continued at a later date.